 The concept of critical mass exists outside of physics and can easily be thought of as a tipping point.
-A Tipping Point, according to noted author Malcolm Gladwell in The Tipping Point, “is the moment of critical mass, the threshold, the boiling point.”
+A Tipping Point, according to noted author Malcolm Gladwell in The Tipping Point: How Little Things Can Make a Big Difference, “is the moment of critical mass, the threshold, the boiling point.”

 Examples: A lot of social behavior can be considered from the perspective of “critical mass” or “tipping point”: strikes, riots, adopting new technology, conformity, rumors, voting, visible and invisible consumer purchases, education, leaving a party, migration decisions, etc.